LLMQuant/quant-paper/SETUP.md

 ### Installing UV

 > [!Note]
-> UV is a new Python packaging tool designed to be fast and reliable.
+> UV is a new Python packaging tool that is designed to be fast and reliable.
 If you don't have UV installed, you need to install it first.

 ```bash
 # Install UV using pip